This is the history of the Stuttle family in Great Britain.

 At the time of writing it appears that there are currently around 100 people in the British Isles bearing the name, and a search of the 1881 Census of England & Wales found a grand total of 71, almost all living in Essex or London.
 A similar number appear in the 1939 National Register created shortly before the outbreak of the Second World War.
 This is consistent with the theory of descent from just one family in the Essex area.
 Clearly there will be many more descendants on the female lines whose children no longer bear the name but still carry the Stuttle genes and this is one area where more research is under way.
 The U.S.A. currently has a similar number of Stuttles but I found only 39 listed in their 1880 Census, suggesting they may have been largely 19th century immigrants to that country.
 There is evidence of at least one Stuttle family emigrating from England in that period, but some may have come from other parts of Europe.
 Stuttles living in other countries will normally only appear on this site if they were born in Great Britain.

-No proof has yet come to light as to the earlier origins of the English Stuttles, but one suggestion is that they may have been Protestant refugees coming to England from somewhere in Europe to escape religious persecution in the 1500s.
+No proof has yet come to light as to the earlier origins of the English Stuttles, but one suggestion is that they might have been refugees coming to England from somewhere in Europe to escape religious persecution.

 There have been several variations on the spelling of the name Stuttle in old records.
 Amongst those found so far are: Stutle, Stuttil, Stittle, Stettle, Studdle, Stuttel, Shuttle, Strettle, Spittle.
 Spelling was often dependant on the individual vicar or registrar recording the event, who might be dealing with illiterate people speaking in local dialects; so they wrote the name the way they heard it spoken.
 Most of these variations relate to individuals who were called Stuttle in other records.
 The name is occasionally found written as Stuttles but again the same individuals were also recorded elsewhere without the final 's'.